 Welcome to the third instalment of our four-part blog post series on verification.
 To recap, in our first post, we broke down the term “verification” into three distinct steps:

-Ensuring that the person making a statement about beneficial ownership is who they say they are, and that they have the right to make the claim (authentication and authorization);
+- Ensuring that the person making a statement about beneficial ownership is who they say they are, and that they have the right to make the claim (authentication and authorisation);

-In our last post, we discussed authentication and authorization.
+In our last post, we discussed authentication and authorisation.
 In this post, we will discuss the process of validation and why it’s important for generating high-quality beneficial ownership data.

 Validation ensures that data being reported on forms consists of a legitimate possible values – AAA12 344 is not a valid UK postal code, for example, nor is 1990-12-40 a valid date.
 Such validation is much more effective, more reliable and less burdensome for all when users enter their data on on electronic forms that simply do not allow data to be entered unless it follows clear validation rules.